caseyamcl/configula/README.md

 ## Using the Folder Loader - Config Folder Layout

-The folder loaders in Configula will load files with the following extensions (you can add your own loaders or override built-in ones; see below):
+The folder loaders in Configula will load files with the following extensions (you can add your own custom loaders; see below):

 * `php` - Configula will look for an array called `$config` in this file.
 * `json` - Uses the built-in PHP `json_decode()` function